 Terry’s a Certified Healthcare Architect through the American College of Healthcare Architects.
 He’s one on a very small list of people in Arkansas to receive this certification.
-Basically all of that means he’s a recoginized expert when it comes to healthcare projects and has the credentials to prove it.
+Basically, all of that means he’s a recognized expert when it comes to healthcare projects and has the credentials to prove it.
 Some of his most notable work includes Ortho Arkansas, White River Medical Center, and Baxter Regional Medical Center.

 Terry spends as much time as possible cycling outdoors.
 He enjoys mountain biking, road, and gravel biking.
 When he’s not biking, he also home brews beer.